Flood insurance at a glance

 Who can buy flood insurance?

 Flood insurance is generally available to people in communities that participate in the National Flood Insurance Program (NFIP).
-Flood insurance policies can be purchased through local insurance agents by homeowners, business owners and renters who want protection for their homes, buildings and belongings.
+Flood insurance policies can be purchased through your insurance provider by homeowners, business owners and renters who want protection for their homes, buildings and belongings.
 (Landlords can buy separate flood insurance policies to help protect the home.)

 What does flood insurance cover?